Restaurant manager Catering manager, fast food restaurant manager, cafe manager

-There are no set entry requirements, but GCSEs (A* to C) in maths and English, and a qualification in hospitality could be helpful.
+GCSEs at grades 9 to 4 (A* to C) in English and maths, and a qualification in hospitality, could be helpful.

 Large restaurants and fast food chains have management trainee schemes.
 For these, you'll usually need a foundation degree or degree and relevant experience.

 You could start as a trainee manager and work your way up.

 You could also get into this job through an apprenticeship.

 - excellent communication skills

 - the ability to motivate and manage staff

 You'll work in an independent restaurant or restaurants that are part of a chain, hotel or fast food outlet.